aaviator42/aaviator42.github.io/posts/002-dark-mode-css.md

 </script>
 ```

-This is what I use to enable dark mode on my blog.
+This is what I use to enable dark mode on this blog.

 <br>